actions/setup-python/docs/advanced-usage.md

  `setup-python` is able to configure **PyPy** from two sources:

-- Preinstalled versions of PyPy in the tools cache on GitHub-hosted runners
+- Preinstalled versions of PyPy in the tool cache on GitHub-hosted runners
   - For detailed information regarding the available versions of PyPy that are installed, see [Supported software](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).
   - For the latest PyPy release, all versions of Python are cached.
   - Cache is updated with a 1-2 week delay.
 If you specify the PyPy version as `pypy3.7` or `pypy-3.7`, the cached version will be used although a newer version is available.
 If you need to start using the recently released version right after release, you should specify the exact PyPy version using `pypy3.7-v7.3.3` or `pypy-3.7-v7.3.3`.